 Despite what many will say, blogging is HARD.

-Consider all the hats you have to wear as a blogger: content creator, graphic designer, marketer… That’s just a few and there are definitely more!
+Consider all the hats you have to wear as a blogger: content creator, graphic designer, marketer, etc. Those are just a few – there are definitely more!

 1. Going Self-Hosted With WordPress From The Start

-One of the most important tips for new bloggers is to go with a self-hosted WordPress blog.
+One of the most important tips for new bloggers is to have a self-hosted WordPress blog.

 When I say WordPress, I don’t mean WordPress.com.
 A self-hosted site means you need to make an investment in using a hosting provider.